survivejs/webpack-book/manuscript/building/02_code_splitting.md

 ...
 ```

-That _34.js_ is your split point.
+That `34.js` is your split point.
 Examining the file reveals webpack has processed the code.

 T> If you want to adjust the name of the chunk, set `output.chunkFilename`.
 For example, setting it to `"chunk.[id].js"` would prefix each split chunk with the word "chunk".

-T> [bundle-loader](https://www.npmjs.com/package/bundle-loader) gives similar results, but through a loader interface.
-It supports bundle naming through its `name` option.

 W> If you are using TypeScript, make sure to set `compilerOptions.module` to `esnext` or `es2020` for code splitting to work correctly.